 - A letter of financial support, if proof of funds is shown from your parents or sponsors.

-- Guaranteed Investment Certificate - GIC from a Canadian bank.
+- Guaranteed Investment Certificate from an approved Canadian bank

 - Education loan approval letter from a recognised bank